-If you consider the Alamo as the must-see historical site, then branch out from there to Big Bend National Park.
+If you consider the Alamo as the must-see historical site, then branch out from there.
+Not just to the many great state parks of Texas but national parks, too, like Guadalupe Mountains National Park and Big Bend National Park.
 The bend referred to is one in the mighty Rio Grande, which separates Mexico from the US.
-Mountains, thermal hot springs, canyons and deserts entice each visitor to kayak, hike, river raft and explore to their heart's content.
+Mountains, thermal hot springs, canyons, and deserts entice each visitor to kayak, hike, river raft and explore to their heart's content.
 Ranger-led tours walk you through magnificent red rock country and stargazing nights.

 Should you need to store your RV, facilities nearby bring peace of mind by supplying secured areas.
 Enjoy the large RV on the wide-open road and use the smaller vehicle you have towed for shorter excursions.
 Marbach Road Mini Boat & RV Storage is one of many ready to store your RV in the area.